sumup-oss/circuit-ui/MIGRATION.md

 - The deprecated `zIndex.sidebar` design token was removed from `@sumup/design-tokens`.
 Use `sIndex.navigation` instead.
 There is no codemod for this change: search and replace the old value for the new one in your codebase.
 - The deprecated `shadowSingle`, `shadowDouble` and `shadowTriple` style mixins were removed.
 Use the `shadow()` style mixin instead.
 There is no codemod for this change: migrate manually by searching for the deprecated style mixins in your codebase, and verify the changes visually.
 - The `RadioButton` component's deprecated `children` prop was removed.
 Use the `label` prop, now typed as required, instead.
 There is no codemod for this change: search your codebase for uses of the `RadioButton` or `RadioButtonGroup` component and migrate them manually.
+- The deprecated `showValid` option was removed from the `inputOutline` style mixin.

 ## From v4 to v4.1